 The popular tackle firm of Allcocks, probably the UK's largest supplier of fishing equipment for more than 150 years, won first prize at the 1931 Redditch Carnival for best-decorated vehicle.
 One of their lorries depicted the 'Jolly Angler Inn' (pictured top of page) complete with a number of Allcocks male and female employees posing as customers.
 This won the firm a silver medal.

 Picking up the Oxford English Dictionary, the word 'jolly' means cheerful, jovial, merry or “slightly drunk”.
 Perhaps our forefathers were jolly but for the modern-day serious angler, pubs and angling do not often mix, especially when driving.
+In many ways, the jolly camaraderie of yesteryear has perhaps declined in some parts of match fishing.
 I can't say I have ever been jolly or cheerful on a cold winter’s day when my brolly has been blown inside out, water is pouring down my neck and I haven’t had a bite.